 Can I transfer my pharmacist license to another state?

-Pharmacists with an active state license that is in good standing can utilize the National Association of Boards of Pharmacy’s (NABP) Electronic Licensure Transfer Program® (eLTP), also known as license reciprocity, to transfer their license to a new state.
+Pharmacists with an active state license that is in good standing can utilize the NABP’s Electronic Licensure Transfer Program® (eLTP), also known as license reciprocity, to transfer their license to a new state.

 The NABP handles much of the behind-the-scenes work during this process, verifying the information you submit and screening your licenses through background checks.